-Dr. Larry Nieman and his Team*Wyandotte and Johnson County of Kansas City, Kansas
+Dr. Larry Nieman and his Team*Wyandotte County only

 Losing a pet is one of life’s hardest events.
 Let us help.

-We are a Team helping the Kansas City, KS Metro (Wyandotte and Johnson Counties) with a pet passing or euthanasia of your dog or cat in the comfort of home.
+We are a Team helping the Kansas City, KS Metro (Wyandotte County only) with a pet passing or euthanasia of your dog or cat in the comfort of home.